sohale/unit-test-demo/show-n-tell-1/unit-testing.md

 * too tight conditions (testing more)
 * should be isolated
 * impleemetation details
-* Mutiple-tests
+* Multiple-tests (Assertions)
-* far from dev time
+* if far from dev time

+The two schools
+AAA style

 ### Why?
 Why it works? / why this way?
 Seems magical.
 * Curse of dimensionality